m-ornj/Ecs/README.md

 # Ecs
 A lightweight and minimalistic Entity-Component-System (ECS) framework written in Swift.
-It uses an archetype-based design to organize components efficiently and allows for fast and flexible iteration over entities.
+It uses an archetype-based design to organize components efficiently and provides fast and flexible iteration over entities.

 This project was built as an exploration of how an ECS could look and feel in native Swift.
 It’s not designed to be better than any other existing engine and focuses more on minimalism and simplicity, aiming to provide a clean and natural Swift experience.